This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 - Obedience skills to reliable standards under distraction, including sit, drop, heel, recall and ‘step away’ (stay)

-3. Describe how leadership, trust and consistency impacts on the human-canine team, and the dog’s ability to work as a Therapy-Dog
+2. Describe how leadership, trust and consistency impacts on the human-canine team, and the dog’s ability to work as a visiting therapy-dog

-4. Describe and implement Canine Good Behaviour Shaping (CGBS) strategies to ensure the ongoing leadership and trust between dog and handler
+3. Describe and implement the Quadrants of Canine Good Behaviour Shaping (CGBS) strategies to ensure the ongoing leadership and trust between dog and handler

-5. Describe at least three benefits of human-animal interaction with your chosen population group (e.g. youth, elderly, disabled) and how you may engage with these populations (e.g. Triangle/Diamond, volunteer/professional)
+6. Describe at least three benefits of human-animal interaction (HAI) with your chosen population group (e.g. youth, elderly, disabled) and how you may engage with these populations (e.g. triangle/diamond, volunteer/professional)

 7. Identify the key components required to implement AAls in various settings, including OH&S